Are you pregnant? Have you woken up in the middle of the night to find your clothes soaked through with sweat?

 Nocturnal hyperhidrosis, or night sweats, refers to the overabundance of perspiration some women experience during pregnancy while they sleep.

-Night sweats are not simply feeling hotter at night, or sweating more than you normally would — they mean sweating in excess.
+Night sweats are not simply feeling hotter at night, or sweating more than you usually would — they mean sweating in excess.

 If you’re experiencing night sweats, you’ll likely sweat through your clothing.
 Most pregnant women with nocturnal hyperhidrosis find they can’t sleep through the night because their bedding becomes soaked.